MicrosoftDocs/bingmaps-docs/BingMaps/v8-web-control/map-control-concepts/infoboxes/infobox-when-pushpin-clicked.md

 ---
 title: "Infobox when Pushpin Clicked | Microsoft Docs"
-description: Provides a code example that shows how to create a pushpin at a random location on the map and store metadata with the pushpin. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""
+description: Example code demonstrating how to create a pushpin at a random location on the map that when selected an infobox appears with the title and description values. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""